Divide-By-0/blog/content/posts/travel.md

       - **So Udon Shikokuya**: Haven't been yet.
 85 year old grandma has a super tiny cluttered restaurant in Tokyo with tasty, homemade food.
     - Experiences
       - **[Space Nekoana](https://goo.gl/maps/sinckUSKNY4EzNf88)**: Haven't been yet, but is my #1 want to go.
 This quirky izakaya is inside a chef's messy home, and has mostly regulars.
 Found via [this video about Kyoto](https://youtu.be/7zZLSdO8Of4?t=854).
+      - **House of Light and Shadow**: Haven't been yet.
+2-3 hours from Tokyo is a James Turrell house with tons of built in skyspaces and insane lighting.
+It's the only Turrell piece that offers public overnight stays [reservation](https://www.hikarinoyakata.com/english/reserve/), with booking required 4-5 months in advance.
       - **Ryokan/Akiya**: Haven't been yet, offers more authentic stays.
+A friend runs [akiya.world](https://www.akiya.world/) which offers creative residencies in Akiyas that seem fun.
       - **Metal Gear Solid escape room**: Haven't been yet; there are physical guards you have to sneak around apparently, which sounds really cool.
       - **Studio Ghibli Museum**: Haven't been yet.
 Is booked out a month in advance -- make sure to book on the 9th of the month for seeing spots during the next month.
       - **Kojima Studio tour**: Haven't been yet.
 The guy that made Death Stranding has [a cool office](https://www.youtube.com/watch?v=txC5uq7U1eI).
+      - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
+      - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing and singing too.
       - **Womb Shibuya**: Haven't been yet.
 I'm not usually a club or party sort of guy, but a friend said that this spot has the most insane club lighting setup he's ever seen.
-      - **Shimokitazawa**: Haven't been yet, reportedly good thrift shopping district.
-      - **Maid Cafe**: Some of them (we went to maidreamin) have more unique gimmicks like dancing and singing too.
       - **Ueno Cat Van**: Haven't been yet.
 Apparently in Tokyo at night, outside the Monument to Kushibuchi Nobumoto around 9-11pm, there is a van labeled "The Cat Van" (in Japanese) that parks there, and a ton of cats just wander around the temple grounds.
       - **Replica Food Experience**: I haven't tried this yet, but I'm obsessed with how all the restaurants have realistic 3D plastic clones of their meals.
 Apparently you can make some of your own at [places like this near Asakusa](https://goo.gl/maps/k2tZZiz4cJcSn9u8A?coh=178572&entry=tt).
       - **[Nara Deer Park](https://goo.gl/maps/qMaEzcbdeaBJ4hC36?coh=178572&entry=tt)**: Haven't been yet, apparently you can hang out with hundreds of deer here that bow back to you.
 [Thanks to this random video for the rec](https://youtu.be/sgO555H0XFk?t=129).